penmasters/zabbix-book/docs/ch13-advanced-security/securing-frontend.md

     Borrowed the designs from https://www.youtube.com/watch?v=WqgzYuHtnIM
     this video explains well how SSL works.

-## Securing the Frontend with Self signed SSL on Nginx
+## Securing the frontend with self signed Certificates

 To configure this there are a few steps that we need to follow: